yasirbhutta/yasirbhutta.github.io/python/docs/string.md

 print(text.rjust(10))  # Output: "    Python"
 ```

----

-Great!
-Here’s a mini quiz with multiple-choice questions and a few practice tasks based on the three lectures:

----

 ## **Mini Quiz: String Basics**

 ### **1. What will be the output of the following code?**